-7 Bad Beauty Habits You Need to Break Immediately
+The 7 Worst Beauty Habits and How to Break Them Now

 Okay, so we’re starting with an obvious one, but seriously; no other habit, regardless of how often you do it, causes worse damage.
 Plus, we could always use a reminder.
 According to Dr. Craig Kraffert, Board-Certified Dermatologist and President of Amarte Skin Care, vaping is the easiest way to curb your nicotine habit and eventually quit altogether.

-“[Smoking] provides zero beauty benefit – only damage,” he says.
+“[Smoking] provides zero beauty benefit—only damage,” he says.
 “Vaping is not as damaging to the skin as smoking and there is not a great deal of data yet to quantify the relative level of damage that occurs with vaping vs. smoking.”

 Not Using Primer

 If you’re a makeup wearer and find that your face is always melting off by lunch, it could be because you’re not properly prepping your skin beforehand.
-According to Megan Luman, Senior Mehron Educator and Celebrity Makeup Artist, one of the biggest mistakes she sees men and women make is not hydrating before they apply foundation and other powder/cream products.
+According to Megan Luman, Senior Mehron Educator and Celebrity Makeup Artist, one of the biggest mistakes she sees both men and women make is not hydrating before they apply foundation and other powder/cream products.

-“Most people don’t understand the importance of a primer (what the ingredient is and why it works) because no one has ever educated them on it.
-The skin is the largest organ of your body–therefore it needs WATER!,” she says.
-“So anything you put on your face that contains water (liquid/cream foundation), you can count on your skin ‘drinking’ it up.”
+“Most people don’t understand the importance of a primer because no one has ever educated them on it.
+The skin is the largest organ of your body—therefore, it needs WATER!,” she says.
+“So anything you put on your face that contains water, i.e. liquid/cream foundation, you can count on your skin drinking it up.”

+Luman recommends using a silicone-based primer, like Mehron’s Velvet Finish Primer, as it better controls oil, fills in lines, and even helps products blend more easily.
+“Silicone is a larger molecule that our skin cannot absorb, so it creates a barrier between the skin and the makeup.
+So essentially, the two never actually touch.”

 MORE: The 15 Best Korean Beauty Products